absinthe0223/guide/Operating-Model/Onboarding.md

 # The First Day

-A new partner’s first day is critical to making them feel welcome at Learners Guild.
+A new partner’s first day is critical to making them feel welcome at OMALAB.
 The goals of the first day are to help them get set up, situated, and comfortable with the team.
 It is the responsibility of the person who led their hiring process to make sure that happens.

 Some guidelines for the first day: